-- To learn about exclamations
+- · To learn about reported speech

-- To develop listening and speaking skills
+- · To develop listening and speaking skills

 - To develop vocabulary

-- To develop creative writing skills
+- · To develop creative writing skills

-Task

-1. Attempt Exercise C-Exclamations.
-10 min

-2. Attempt Exercises D.1. and D.2.
-15 min

-3. Attempt Exercise E. A few minutes can be spent discussing the topic.
+Task Time 1.
+Attempt Exercise C-Reported speech.
+10 min 2.
+Attempt Exercises D.1. and D.2.
+15 min 3.
+Attempt Exercise E. A few minutes can be spent discussing the topic.
 They may need a lesson to complete the opening/story and revise the unit, or it can be set as homework.
 15 min

-- To reinforce learning about questions for answers using 'no' - To develop vocabulary - To develop descriptive and creative writing skills
+- · To reinforce learning about questions for answers using 'no' - To reinforce indirect/reported speech - To understand and be able to use synonyms correctly

-Task
+Та Task 1

 1. Attempt Exercise A. 10 min

 2. Attempt Exercises B.1. and B.2.
 10 min

 3. Attempt Exercise B.3.
 10 min

-4. Attempt Exercise C. 10 min
+4. Exercises C and D can be discussed and the task given as homework.
+10 min